The headline rules

 State and utility incentives — stacking rules

-- Utility rebates typically reduce the qualifying expenditure before the 30% is calculated.
-A $1,000 rebate on a $24,000 system means your federal credit is 30% of $23,000 = $6,900, not $7,200.
+- Utility rebates typically reduce the qualifying expenditure before the 30% was calculated.
+A $1,000 rebate on a $24,000 system meant the federal credit was 30% of $23,000 = $6,900, not $7,200.

 - State income tax credits generally do not reduce the federal basis.
 You claim both, on separate forms.